coozila/dragonflydb/README.md

 ## Disclaimer

 This product is provided "as is," without any guarantees or warranties regarding its functionality, performance, or reliability.
 By using this product, you acknowledge that you do so at your own risk.
-Coozila! and its contributors are not liable for any issues, damages, or losses that may arise from the use of this product.
+Romulus and its contributors are not liable for any issues, damages, or losses that may arise from the use of this product.
 We recommend thoroughly testing the product in your own environment before deploying it in a production setting.

 Happy coding!